bylexus/pcms/doc/site/architecture/index.md

 The system supports different processors, determined by the source file's file ending:

 * `*.html` files are processed by the `html_processor`:
   * A YAML Frontmatter is extracted from the file, if present.
-The Frontmatter metadata is available via the `page.Metadata` template object.
+The Frontmatter metadata is available via the `Page.Metadata` template object.
   * The HTML file is processed as `pongo2` template.
   * Finally, the processd file is written to the output folder to the same relative path.
 * `*.md` files are processed by the `md_processor`:
   * A YAML Frontmatter is extracted from the file, if present.
-The Frontmatter metadata is available via the `page.Metadata` template object.
+The Frontmatter metadata is available via the `Page.Metadata` template object.
   * The Markdown file is processed as `pongo2` template.
   * The Markdown file is converted to HTML.
   * Optionally, the converted HTML can be embedded into a template, defined in the `template` YAML frontmatter variable.